rrcobb/backgammon/devlog.md

   - highlight blots
   - highlight primes

-- first roll // first turn
+- show old game (as an option when we expand)
-- starting roll
+- undo / reset to a position
-- doubling cube
+- reorder game panels so it fits on different screen sizes
-- scorekeeping between games
+  - history below

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer